-The Bank's financial health continued to be strong.
-At December 31, 2019, total assets of the Bank were \$351 million.
-This represents an increase of \$30 million or 9% since December 31, 2018.
-Total net loans were \$266 million, an increase of nearly \$22 million for the year.
-Our loan quality was exceptional with non-performing loans accounting for only 0.35% of total loans.
-Deposits increased \$27 million for the year, ending 2019 at \$314 million.
-Non-interest deposits account for the majority of the increase, nearly \$18 million from a year ago, representing a 16% increase.
+The Bank's financial health continues to be strong.
+At December 31, 2020, total assets of the Bank were \$465 million.
+This represents an increase of \$114 million or 32% since December 31, 2019.
+Total net loans were \$339 million, an increase of nearly \$72 million for the year.
+Our loan quality continues to be exceptional with non-performing loans accounting for only 0.26% of total loans.
+Deposits increased approximately \$110 million for the year, ending 2020 at \$423 million.
+Non-interest deposits account for the majority of the increase, nearly \$70 million from a year ago, representing a 53% increase.

-The Bank reported record earnings in 2019, an additional indicator of a solid financial position.
-Net income was \$2,685,000, a 9.3% increase over 2018.
-Interest income on earning assets was \$14 million, an increase of 17% from 2018.
-Offsetting this was an increase in deposit interest expense of 100%, or \$1 million.
-Management was faced with increased costs on deposits during 2019; however, cost of funds has declined sharply into 2020.
+The Bank again reported record earnings, a further indicator of a solid financial position.
+Net income was \$3.25 million, a 21% increase over 2019.
+Interest income on earning assets was \$15 million, an increase of 6% from 2019.
+Adding to this was a decrease in deposit interest expense of 50%, or \$1 million.
 Capital levels reinforced our financial position which exceed regulatory standards for well capitalized institutions.